ocpi/ocpi/credentials.md

 Updates the server's credentials to the client's system and switches to the version that contains this credentials endpoint.
 The server should also fetch the client's endpoints for this version.

-If successful, the server responds with the client's (potentially updated) credentials to the server's system.
+If successful, the server generates a new token for the client and responds with the client's updated credentials to the server's system.

 ## DELETE